kevinveenbirkenbach/cymais/roles/latex/README.md

 # LaTeX Role

 ## Overview
-Welcome to the LaTeX role within the `computer-playbook` repository.
+Welcome to the LaTeX role within the `cymais` repository.
 It focuses on setting up a comprehensive LaTeX environment on Arch Linux-based systems, catering to the needs of users who require an advanced document preparation system.

 ## Role Contents
 The `main.yml` file in this role automates the installation of key LaTeX packages: